Yoyito3D1/BD-Prac/README.md

-# 🧬 Pràctica SQL – Gestió de Bio-Contenció
+# 🧬 SQL Practice – Bio-Containment Management

-Aquest repositori conté una col·lecció de consultes SQL creades per a una pràctica universitària centrada en la gestió de laboratoris, empleats i zones de bio-contenció.
-L'objectiu és posar en pràctica coneixements de bases de dades relacionals mitjançant consultes complexes i creació de vistes.
+This repository contains a collection of SQL queries created for a university project focused on managing laboratories, employees, and bio-containment zones.
+The goal is to practice relational database skills through complex queries and view creation.

-## 🗃️ Descripció del projecte
+## 🗃️ Project Description

-El projecte simula una base de dades que inclou:

-- Empleats (ordinaris i qualificats)
-- Zones de bio-contenció amb diferents nivells de seguretat
+The project simulates a database that includes:

+- Employees (regular and qualified)
+- Bio-containment zones with different security levels
+- Employee assignments to zones
+- Laboratories and biological agents

+Using various SQL queries, it is possible to generate useful reports such as:

+- Zones with dangerous agents
+- Responsible or currently assigned employees
-- Assignacions d’empleats a zones
+- Regular employees not exposed to high-level zones
-- Laboratoris i armes biològiques

-Mitjançant diverses consultes SQL, es poden obtenir informes útils com ara:
-- Zones amb armes perilloses
+- Zones with high presence of qualified personnel
-- Empleats responsables o actualment assignats
-- Empleats ordinaris no exposats a zones de nivell alt
-- Zones amb molta presència de qualificats

-## 💡 Tecnologies
+## 💡 Technologies

-- SQL estàndard
+- Standard SQL
-- SGBD: MySQL o compatible
+- RDBMS: MySQL or compatible

-## 🧪 Contingut principal
+## 🧪 Main Content

-- Consultes amb `UPDATE`, `SELECT`, `JOIN`, `GROUP BY`, `HAVING`, `UNION`
+- Queries using `UPDATE`, `SELECT`, `JOIN`, `GROUP BY`, `HAVING`, `UNION`
-- Creació de vistes (`CREATE VIEW`)
+- View creation with `CREATE VIEW`
-- Subconsultes amb `IN`, `NOT IN`
+- Subqueries using `IN`, `NOT IN`

-## 📁 Fitxers
+## 📁 Files

-- `consultes.sql`: arxiu principal amb totes les consultes
+- `consultes.sql`: main file containing all queries

 ## 📝 Notes

-Aquest projecte forma part d'una pràctica de l'assignatura de Bases de Dades.
-No inclou les definicions de taules, però les consultes assumeixen una estructura coherent i normalitzada de dades.

-## 👤 Autor

-Elaborat per [@Yoyito3D1](https://github.com/Yoyito3D1) com a pràctica acadèmica.
+This project is part of a university database course practice.
+It does not include table definitions, but the queries assume a coherent and normalized data structure.